Clerici-project/Website/resources/developer-guides/wallet-rpc.md

 ## Introduction

-This is a list of the monero-wallet-rpc calls, their inputs and outputs, and examples of each.
-The program monero-wallet-rpc replaced the rpc interface that was in simplewallet and then monero-wallet-cli.
+This is a list of the clerici-wallet-rpc calls, their inputs and outputs, and examples of each.
+The program clerici-wallet-rpc replaced the rpc interface that was in simplewallet and then clerici-wallet-cli.

-All monero-wallet-rpc methods use the same JSON RPC interface.
+All clerici-wallet-rpc methods use the same JSON RPC interface.
 For example:

 ```
 IP=127.0.0.1
-PORT=18082
+PORT=28082
 METHOD="make_integrated_address"
 PARAMS="{\"payment_id\":\"1234567890123456789012345678900012345678901234567890123456789000\"}"
 curl \